“Use your signature strengths and virtues in the service of something much larger than you are.” ~ Martin Seligman (2002, p. 263)

 - The pleasant life: a life that successfully pursues the positive emotions about the present, past, and future.

-- The good life: using your signature strengths to obtain abundant gratification (activities we like doing) in the main realms of your life.
+- The good life: using your signature strengths to obtain abundant gratification (through activities we like doing) in the main realms of your life.

 - The meaningful life: using your signature strengths and virtues in the service of something much larger than you are.
 (Seligman 2002, p.
 249).